loloToster/loloToster/README.md

 # 👋 Hi, I'm loloToster

-I am a young fellow who mostly program in python and javascript.
+I am a young fellow who mostly program in typescript and python.
 I really enjoy programming and learning about overall IT stuff.

 ## 😃 About me:
 * ☁️ I'm currently working on Nexum app